sodadata/docs/soda/metrics.md

 ## Custom metrics

-If the built-in dataset and column metrics that Soda offers do not quite give you the information you need from a scan, you can use **custom metrics** in Soda SQL to customize your queries.
-Custom metrics, also known as SQL metrics, essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
+If the built-in dataset and column metrics that Soda offers do not quite give you the information you need from a scan, you can use **custom metrics** to customize your queries.
+Custom metrics, also known as SQL metrics, essentially enable you to define SQL queries that Soda runs during a scan.

 Read more about using [custom metrics in Soda SQL]({% link soda-sql/sql_metrics.md %}#custom-metrics).